-First of all, how rare your comic book is will have a big impact on its value.
+How rare your comic book is will have an impact on its value.

 There are exceptions to every rule: some rather common comic books from the 1970s, such as Incredible Hulk #181 or Amazing Spider-Man #129, are still expensive because so many people collect that series, or (in the case of Wolverine) want the first appearance of the character.